Coronavirus death toll leaps in China's Hubei province, party bosses sacked

 The spike in the death toll came a day after China had reported its lowest number of new cases in two weeks, bolstering a forecast by the country’s senior medical adviser that the epidemic could end by April.

-Another 14,840 cases were reported in Hubei alone on Thursday, from 2,015 nationwide a day earlier, after provincial officials started using computerized tomography (CT) scans to look for signs of the virus.
+Another 14,840 cases were reported in Hubei alone on Thursday, from 2,015 nationwide a day earlier, after provincial officials started using computerised tomography (CT) scans to look for signs of the virus.

 Hubei had previously only allowed infections to be confirmed by RNA tests, which can take days to process.
 RNA, or ribonucleic acid, carries genetic information allowing for identification of organisms like viruses.